contentstack-launch-examples/content-security-policy-example/README.md

 - Generates dynamic nonce for each request
 - Returns proper JavaScript content with correct headers

-### 2. Dynamic Nonce Generation
+### 2. Static Nonce Configuration

-- Client-side nonce generation using `Buffer.from(Math.random().toString()).toString('base64')`
+- Uses static nonce `'nonce-test123'` for simplicity and reliability
-- Each page load gets a unique nonce
+- Nonce is configured in CSP headers and applied to all script tags
-- Ensures maximum security while maintaining CSP compliance
+- Ensures CSP compliance while maintaining security

 ### 3. CSP Configuration (`next.config.ts`)

 - Maintains `strict-dynamic` directive as required by customer
-- Uses dynamic nonce in CSP headers
+- Uses static nonce in CSP headers for reliability
 - Blocks unauthorized scripts while allowing our edge function

 ### 4. Protected Email Links